Investors favour growth measures in Italy, fear more uncertainty

 Tax hikes and spending cuts undertaken by Monti brought Italy's primary surplus - the budget surplus before debt servicing costs - to 2.5 percent of output in 2012, the highest in the euro zone, but debt reached 127 percent of GDP.

-Unless it can revive its stagnant economy, Italy is unlikely ever to significantly reduce its 2 trillion euro debt pile.
+Unless it can revive its stagnant economy, Italy is unlikely ever to significantly reduce its 2 trillion euro (1.7 trillion pounds) debt pile.

 THREAT AHEAD